stephomi/nomadsculpt.com/manual/docs/tips.md

 ### Why facegroups?

-Facegroups let you organise and select faces ('faces' and 'polygons' are the same thing, the corners of polygons are called 'vertices').
+Facegroups let you organise and select faces ('faces' and 'polygons' are used interchangeably in this manual).
 This is easier to explain compared to Nomad's other selection and organization tools.
 Nomad lets you create objects, name them, parent them, it's easy to create a structure of objects to define a room made up of floor, walls, chair, table and so on.

 For a character you might do an initial block-out using separate objects for head, arm, leg, but once you merge all the pieces into a single mesh, this structure is lost.
 You can work on sub-sections of a character with masks, but it can get tiresome to keep painting a mask for the hands, then the nose, then the hands again.

-This is where facegroups come in handy.
-It lets you mark polygon faces with a color, and then be able to select and manipulate polys that have the same facegroup color.
+This is where facegroups are useful.
+It lets you tag polygon faces with a color, and then be able to select and manipulate polys that have the same color.
+Note that facegroup colour and vertex colour are different things.

 The closest analogy would be painting colors on a map, then later on being able to select countries or regions based on color.